| |

 If you have a German residence permit for work purposes and are considering moving somewhere else while keeping your job in Germany – you might have some problems.

 While EU Blue Card allows employees to go on business trips abroad, it doesn’t mean you can move out of Germany with that.
 Yet, you can stay abroad and work remotely for some time, usually before you become a resident in another country – or 183 days.
-After that, you need to apply for a permit in that country.

 2. Taxation while working remotely from abroad